How to Make a Painted Jute Rug: Easy DIY Checkerboard Design

 If the squares don’t fit perfectly, just organize the squares so there is an intentional border on each end of the rug.

-Missy laying poster board squares in a checkerboard pattern on the jute rug.
+Woman laying poster board squares in a checkerboard pattern on the rug to create the pattern for the painted jute rug.

 You don’t want to start painting the jute with just the paint.
 It won’t get into the fibers and it will dry pretty hard to the touch.
 (Not great for bare tootsies!)